Get insider access

 2.1

 They have a bad passive soundstage performance.
-They have an over-ear design but don't have as wide a soundstage as other similar headphones, like the Sony WH-1000XM5 Wireless.
-Their sound also seems to come from inside your head.
-Their closed-back design means they don't create a very wide or spacious-seeming soundstage.
+Their over-ear design allows sound to interact more with your outer ear, which may help increase the perceived width of the soundstage.
+However, the Beats don't have as wide a soundstage as other similar headphones, like the Sony WH-1000XM5 Wireless.
+Their sound also seems to come from inside your head, and their closed-back design means they don't create a very wide or spacious-seeming soundstage.

 5.0